Ardaas (film): Reception

 Ardaas was premiered on 10 March 2016 as part of Punjabi International Film Festival Toronto 2016 in Brampton (Canada).
-Bollywood superstar Aamir Khan praised the story and trailer of the film.
+Aamir Khan praised the story and trailer of the film.

 Box office

 First time in history of Punjabi cinema two major Superstars' films were released on same day, Ardaas and Love Punjab.

-Ardaas grossed ₹2.97 crore at 61 screens and failed to beat overseas box-office records of Love Punjab and Diljit Dosanjh's Sardaar Ji.

 Critical response

 The Tribune reviewed Ardaas as a film that will touch every heart as it doesn't have a lesson but has meaning.
 CNN-IBN reviewed Ardaas as a film that will help you understand how every experience in life that has the potential of becoming a spiritual experience.

 Sequel

-The second film of the franchise, Ardaas Karaan, was released on July 19th, 2019.
-The third film of the franchise, Ardaas Sarbat De Bhalle Di, was released on September 13th, 2024.
+The second film of the franchise, Ardaas Karaan, was released on 19 July 2019.
+The third film of the franchise, Ardaas Sarbat De Bhalle Di, was released on 13 September 2024.